veronicatesei/hcl-universal-orchestrator-chart/README.md

 **TIP:** Use a short name or acronym when specifying this value to ensure it is readable.

+**Note:** If the system restarts or behaves unexpectedly, check the logs to identify the cause.
+Follow the recovery steps for that specific event to restore the system.

 The following are some useful Helm commands:

 * To list all of the Repo releases: